 At the start of the game, 38 cards are dealt to eight different columns.
-The first six columns receive 4 face-down cards and 1 face-up card, while the next two columns receive 3 face-down cards and 1 face-up card.
-The remaining 40 cards are dealt to 5 Draw Piles, each consisting of 7 face-down cards and 1 face-up card.
+The first six columns receive four face-down cards and one face-up card, while the next two columns receive three face-down cards and one face-up card.
+The remaining 40 cards are dealt to five Draw Piles, each consisting of seven face-down cards and one face-up card.

 Any single card that is last in a column may be picked up and moved to a different column, as long as it is placed in sequence with the card that is currently last in the chosen column.
 In other words, the card must be placed on top of a card that is one rank higher.
-Aces are the lowest rank, so sequences run from King down to Ace.
+Kings are high and Aces are low, so sequences run from King to Ace.
 For example, you can move a 5♠ and place it on a 6♠, a Q♠ and place it on a K♠, or an A♠ and place it on a 2♠.
-You can also place a single card into any empty column.

 You can also move groups of cards, as long as they are both in sequence and of the same suit.
 For example, consider the following column: